yachty66/persai/README.md

 - [x] watch a video on how to build a GPT
 - [x] check if you get chatgpt data instantly
 - [ ] python package
-    - [ ] add to readme how pypi should work, i.e. how a user would use the package
+    - [x] add to readme how pypi should work, i.e. how a user would use the package
-    - [ ] create structure for python package
+    - [x] create structure for python package
     - [ ] file for appropriate dealing with big five data prediction
+        - [x] make a plan based on how the paper does predictions, i.e. how i can do this but with more data and test if this is really valid
+        - [ ] get all raw tweets
+        - [ ] get last number of tweets so that prompt still fits in token window
+        - [ ] create a sample prompt with Zero-Shot Level-Oriented CoT prompting
+        - [ ] what are the best possible prompts i can extract from my the kind of files i have access to like whatsapp, chatgpt
+            - its just a question of how the ideal prompt looks like and than i am asking myself from where i get this prompt from
+            - whats the best place to look for? i am absolutely not sure

 - [x] find out if its possible to upload chatgpt data in GPT interface
     - [ ] make tool for trimming file in a way that it can be uploaded to chatgpt